TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 I recently upgraded the Pi in the DAC box to the Pi 4B and I decided it should now occupy a permanent place in my living room as an audio file player.
 I used Audacious as the Audio player on the Pi

-I partitioned the 500GB SSD into four partitions - three 50GB primary partitions for the raspberry pi root file system, and the rest as a about 300GB FAT32 partition which holds all the audio files and various Raspberry Pi related documents.
-Doing it this way enables me to plug the ssd into a windows computer and then synchronize it with my music collection and Raspberry Pi documentation on the windows computer.
+I partitioned the 500GB SSD into four partitions - three 50GB primary partitions for the raspberry pi root file system, and the rest as a 350GB FAT32 partition which holds video and the audio files and various Raspberry Pi related documents.
+Doing it this way enables me to plug the ssd into another computer and then synchronize it with my music and video collection, and Raspberry Pi documentation on the windows computer.
 I still use the SD card on the Pi but only as the boot partition.

-The reason why I made three 50GB partitions is because I use the same SSD or two different Pi computers.
+The reason why I made three 50GB partitions is because I use the same SSD for two different Pi computers.
 The one use /dev/sda1 as its root file system, and the other /dev/sda2.
-The SDCard boot cmdline.txt the refers to /dev/sda1 and sda2 respectively.
+The SDCard boot cmdline.txt then refers to /dev/sda1 and /dev/sda2 respectively.

+The Pi is mounted on four short 5mm spacers.
+The top of the wall box was made from a sheet of thin 0.9mm white ABS plastic which can be easily cut and drilled.
+Please refer to the series of photos for more details on how to mount the Pi and its DAC hat.

+The PiFi DAC+ is an inexpensive substitute for the HiFi Berry Pi DAC+ Hat and can be configured in exactly the same way on the Raspberry Pi running Raspbian Stretch - replace the line dtparam=audio=on from /boot/config.txt if with dtoverlay=hifiberry-dacplus.

-Windows has a remote desktop client-server built-in already - mstsc.exe or the Remote Desktop Connection.
+Note that Windows also has a remote desktop client-server built-in - mstsc.exe or the Remote Desktop Connection.

 On the pi side you must install xrdp as shown below: